1st edition: 2007, limited to 250 copies

 The pistol shrimp, or snapping shrimp, make this kind of sound, but they are not found in waters as far north as the Norwegian coast.
 In Thailand the same sounds can be heard in the freshwater River Ping.

 To get more of an understanding of this phenomenon, I called various Professors of Marine Biology in Norway who specialise in shrimp.
 I asked whether they knew what kind of shrimp it could be making these sounds.
 One of them sent a question to his world-wide shrimp network because he did not know that shrimp made these sounds.
 The replies came that the sounds are probably produced when they are feeding.
 I know that pistol shrimp make sounds when they snap they claws to paralyse their prey, but do others in the same family do the same?
-No one seemes to know.
-Underwater there is very little known about the soundscapes created by living creatures, and few understand the details of variations between the various grunts, knocking sounds and rumbling sounds that cod, haddock, pollock, other fish and crustaceas produce, and how they experience and orientate themselves through the use of sound.”
+No one seems to know.
+Underwater there is very little known about the soundscapes created by living creatures, and few understand the details of variations between the various grunts, knocking sounds and rumbling sounds that cod, haddock, pollock, other fish and crustaceans produce, and how they experience and orientate themselves through the use of sound.”

 Quick: What’s the creepiest sound you’ve ever heard?
 Whatever it is, it’s got nothing on Jana Winderen’s 2009 recording of decopods scuttling about on the ocean floor off the coast of Scandinavia.
 Decapods—the order of ten-legged crustaceans that includes lobsters, shrimps, and crayfish—use as many as half of their appendages to paralyze and dispatch prey or, more often, to pick at the crumbling remains left behind by larger sea predators, a fact that only amplifies the grisliness suggested by the muculent chatter heard on The Noisiest Guys on the Planet.
 Like Roger Payne and his whale-song recordings, Winderen used sensitive hydrophones, lowering them hundreds of feet into the sea to capture the briny clamor with chilling clarity.